temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 Make sure the [Temporal cluster](https://docs.temporal.io/clusters/quick-install) is running in a terminal.

 :::note
-If you are using Temporal CLI, start your server and specifiy a database filename.
+If you are using Temporal CLI, start your server and specify a database filename.
 Temporal CLI uses an in-memory database by default, and that won't work for the demonstrations in this tutorial.

 Start Temporal CLI with the following command: